 Perhaps the biggest difference between this coffee maker and the more expensive ones is the plastic housing instead of stainless steel.
 Aside from that, you'll find many of the same features you would expect in a high-end grind and brew machine.

 This has one has simple push-button operation.
 For example, push the Grind/Brew button if that's what you want, or push the Grind Off button if using pre-ground coffee.
 We also like the curved spout that prevents drips.

 The warming plate will keep coffee warm up to two hours after brewing

 Besides taste, a big advantage of the espresso is that it’s quick to make.
 You can usually make a satisfying shot of espresso at home in less than a minute.
 These machines can range from about a hundred dollars to several hundred dollars.

 We fell in love with the look of this machine.
 It's packed with features, yet maintains a small footprint on your counter.
 The stainless steel face and simple buttons and dials make this very user friendly.
 The gauge in the center clearly marks the optimal pressure for espresso.
 A touch of a button lets you choose between a single or a double shot.

 The adjustable dial for the grind allows you to use different types of beans and roasts.
 Larger beans take longer to grind.
 Whenever you try a new coffee, you may need to adjust the grind to get the perfect espresso.

-This machine has a purge feature.
+This coffee maker has a purge feature.
 That can help pre-warm the machine's inner workings to maintain the proper temperature.

 You'll get all the accessories you need with the Barista Express.
 It comes with a 16-ounce stainless steel frothing pitcher, cleaning disc and tablets, cleaning brush, and Allen Key.
 This model also has a water filter.
 In the auto espresso world, this is one of the best coffee makers out there for home use.